christianvoigt/argdown/docs/guide/changing-the-graph-layout.md

 ---
-title: Changing the Graph Layout
+title: Changing the graph layout
 meta:
   - name: description
     content: How to change the layout of your argument map
 ---

-# Changing the Graph Layout
+# Changing the graph layout

 You have currently three options to layout your argument map with Argdown: